 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the A6000).

-Reasons to prefer the Sony Alpha A6000:
+Advantages of the Sony Alpha A6000:

 - More detail: Has more megapixels (24 vs 20.2MP), which boosts linear resolution by 11%.